data2viz/play.data2viz.io/content/tutorials/03-colors.md

 # Colors and gradients

-Colors are used everywhere in dataviz.
-So let's have a look at how you can use them inside data2viz.
+Colors are used everywhere in data visualizations and -as a way of displaying data- they need to be chosen with care to ensure that the perception we have of the color carry the right information to your audience.

+That's why data2viz provides a lot of helpful functions to create several colors and gradients and still maintain a high level of readability and accessibility in your visuals.

-Colors are managed in there own module.
-You have to import the dependency inside your project (`io.data2viz.color`) and in the import directive in your code.
+In data2viz, colors are managed in there own module:
+- import the dependency inside your project (`io.data2viz.color`)
+- add the import directive in your code (`import io.data2viz.color.*`)

 ## Color creation